wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
 = 5.0.3 =
 * Prevent canonical, prev, next meta duplicate inserted by other SEO plugins
-* Fixed snippet custom title and description change when other SEO plugins are installed
+* Fixed snippet custom title and description to change when other SEO plugins are installed
 * Fixed javascript issue in login page
 * Compatible with WP 4.2.2